Ansible Execution Monitor

 Works with Grafana on bare metal, Docker, or Kubernetes

-Every playbook run syncs to Grafana automatically — no manual push needed
+Every run syncs automatically — no manual push needed

 Host Execution Status